a history of boiled peanuts

 The Cook-Off features the best Boiled Peanuts, both traditional and creative.

 Bluffton's 2015 Boiled Peanut Festival was a success!
-Keep reading to see what it was all about, and what to expect for next year!
+2016 looks to be even better!!
+Keep reading to see what it is all about!

-The Fourth Annual Lowcountry Boiled Peanut Cook-Off is going to be bigger and better than ever before!
+The Fifth Annual Lowcountry Boiled Peanut Cook-Off is going to be bigger and better than ever before!

-If boiling the peanuts is not your thing, there will be boiled peanut eating competition, as well as the Ms. Peanut and Little Goober contest afterwards.
+If boiling the peanuts is not your thing, there will be boiled peanut eating competition.
+We will do this contest as demanded.

 Community members, restaurants, bakeries, home cooks, and artisan boilers - everyone is welcome to enter so throw your hats in the ring and see what happens!